🗞️ Riverside News- April 20, 2026

 The Raincross Gazette is interviewing candidates as they announce their campaigns and will continue publishing comprehensive coverage through Election Day, including candidate profiles, ward-specific race analysis, and voting resources.

-EDITOR'S NOTE: This voter guide will be updated continuously through the June 2026 primary.
-We're publishing candidate profiles as we complete interviews, with comprehensive race coverage launching in early 2026.
-Last updated Thursday, November 20, 2025, at 5 a.m.
+EDITOR'S NOTE: This voter guide is updated continuously through the June 2026 primary.
+Last updated Monday, March 16, 2026, at 7 a.m.

 To find your ward visit riversideca.gov/vote and to check your voter registration status visit voteinfo.net.